mahdiwf/credit-scoring/README.md

 # credit-scoring
-Web based credit scoring application
-This project was full time paid intership where I was one of the backend developer.
-Since this is real project, I will not be able to share the codes.
+Web-based credit scoring application.
+This project was a full-time paid internship where I was one of the backend and API developers.
+I will not allowed to share the codes.
 I will only share some sample outputs.

-Dashboard: When the user login, this is the first screen she/he will have.
+I think the dashboard is very user-friendly.
+When the user logs in, this is the first screen she will have.
+From this screen, the user will select any functionality she wants to perform.
 There are four features scoring.
-1) AI Identity Scoring: Based on the Document Verification, Location & Movement Analysis, and Digital Footprint
-2) AI Character Scoring: Based on the Character Analysis, Digital Footprint, and Credit Need & Purpose
-3) AI Capability Scoring: Based on the Legal & Permit Analysis, Constraint Analysis, Condition Analysis, Collateral & Guarantee, Capital Strength Analysis, and Capacity & Earning Power
+AI Identity Scoring: Based on the Document Verification, Location & Movement Analysis, and Digital Footprint AI Character Scoring: Based on the Character Analysis, Digital Footprint, and Credit Need & Purpose AI Capability Scoring: Based on the Legal & Permit Analysis, Constraint Analysis, Condition Analysis, Collateral & Guarantee, Capital Strength Analysis, and Capacity & Earning Power
-4) AI Credit Scoring: All the above combined.
+AI Credit Scoring: This functionality combines all the above scorings.

 ![image](https://github.com/mahdiwf/credit-scoring/assets/163992115/52ebc5a1-8564-48ef-9f4f-01f438615439)